Skylake0106/350_GVSU_calander_app/README.md

 >  When the schedule administrator starts building a semester calendar, they can select a course from the course list which would automatically populate the list of faculty that assigned that course with a level 3 depth, then level 2.
 The calendar is then filled in this manner, until all courses are assigned to professors.

 >  Faculty can submit constraint information to the scheduler administrator.
 These can be medical issues, personal, or administrative responsibilities that may conflict with teaching a course.
 Additional faculty attributes will also help streamline this process.
->* 'Must Teach' course; an example is that one professor always teaches CIS290, 160-05, etc.
+>* 'Must Teach' course; an example is that one professor always teaches CIS290, CIS160-05, etc.
->* Tenured or affiliate; generate default credit limits for teaching, when a professor reaches that limit, their name can be listed as an option, but grayed- out so administrator knows an adjustment is neede
+>* Tenured or affiliate; generate default credit limits for teaching, when a professor reaches that limit, their name can be listed as an option, but grayed- out so administrator knows an adjustment is needed

 > Conflicts in scheduling may include, but are not limited to:
->* when professor has reached their credit limits of teaching (professor has an attribute of affliate or tenured faculty)
+>* when professor has reached their credit limits of teaching
 >* no professor is available for a class
 >* constraint conflicts with course availability